A safe working environment for your workers

 You must have all these appliances inspected, to be certain they run properly and safely after the conversion.

 The conversion to rich gas only affects natural gas.
 It does not affect appliances running on gas in bottles (propane or butane) or on gas used by vehicles (LPG, CNG).

 Get your gas appliances inspected

 If you are affected, your distribution network operator and/or your supplier will notify you well in advance.
-Then, and before the actual conversion, you will have to call on an ‘authorised technician’ to inspect, and possibly to adjust, all your gas-fired appliances.
-In this way you can be sure that the appliances will continue to run properly and safely on rich gas.
+Once you have been notified, and before the actual conversion, you will have to call on an ‘authorised technician’ to inspect, and possibly to adjust, all your gas appliances.
+This way you can be sure that the appliances will continue to run properly and safely on rich gas.

 This inspection will be charged to you.
 Ask for this inspection in good time from your authorised technician, so that you can combine it with the next compulsory periodic inspection of your boiler.

 Adapting the pressure regulator (limiter) on your gas meter

 In some cases, a technician from your distribution network operator will have to adapt the pressure regulator on your gas meter.
 This adaptation is free of charge.
 Your network operator will do this at his own expense.
 This adaptation is essential for safety reasons.
 You are therefore required to allow your distribution network operator access to your meter.